NIH Clinical Trial Overview and Registration

 Clinical Trials Registration

-All NIH-funded clinical trials are expected to register and submit results information to ClinicalTrials.gov, as per the "NIH Policy on Dissemination of NIH-Funded Clinical Trial Information" for competing applications and contract proposals submitted on or after 1/18/2017.
+All NIH-funded clinical trials are expected to register and submit results information to ClinicalTrials.gov, as directed by the "NIH Policy on Dissemination of NIH-Funded Clinical Trial Information" for competing applications and contract proposals submitted on or after 1/18/2017.

 ClinicalTrials.gov is a public website designed by NIH and hosted by the National Library of Medicine.
 For reporting and compliance purposes with ClinicalTrials.gov, the Principal Investigator will be designated as the Responsible Party.